ivanp7/archipelago/README.md

 4. executes a finite state machine with the specified entry state and state transition;
 5. finalizes the application (destroys contexts).

 All contexts are created, shared around, and prepared according to the provided configuration during the initialization phase.
-After initialization phase comes execution phase, during which a finite state machine is run as described below.
+After the initialization phase comes the execution phase, during which a finite state machine is run as described below.
-The entry state and state transition of the FSM are specified by configuration in shared memory.
+The entry state and state transition of the FSM are specified by the configuration in shared memory.

-Archipelago library provides the following modules:
+The Archipelago library provides the following modules:

-* `util`: various auxiliary utilies, such as linked lists, logging, shared memory interface, shared libraries interface, signal management interface;
+* `util`: various auxiliary utilities, such as linked lists, logging, shared memory interface, shared libraries interface, signal management interface;
 * `app`: application plugin system (depends on `util`);
 * `fsm`: finite state machine implementation (depends on `util`);
 * `exe`: universal, multi-purpose executable configured via a shared memory (depends on `util`, `app`, `fsm`);